Richie700/YAAS/README.md

 ##
 ### Asteroids start to fall.
 ### Hit the asteroids by the laser using the button of the bottom right hand side.
 With an astroid hit, you gain 50 points.
-But you loose 1 point if it hit the bottom.
+But you loose 1 point if it hit the bottom of the screen.

 <img src="https://cloud.githubusercontent.com/assets/21304543/22428198/6f501d84-e706-11e6-92b8-2f061a8367c4.png" width="400"/>

 <img src="(https://cloud.githubusercontent.com/assets/21304543/22428199/6f5574aa-e706-11e6-902f-3dde3d5f10ba.png" width="400"/>

 <img src="https://cloud.githubusercontent.com/assets/21304543/22428200/6f5ffed4-e706-11e6-98c5-4684b9ec7931.png" width="400"/>

-##
-### If a white asteroid hit your ship, the game will be over.
+### If a *white asteroid* hits your ship, the game  over.
 Your score is on the left side of the top.
 ### Click replay button to restart.
-##

 <img src="https://cloud.githubusercontent.com/assets/21304543/22428201/6f610ed2-e706-11e6-9501-8a110b9959d3.png" width="400"/>

 ##
 ### You can put on and off audio sounds with the button of the top right hand side.

 ##
-## Pre-requisites
+### Minimum SDK API 15 required
 ##
-Minimum SDK API 15

 ##
-## Learned Technology
+### Learned Technology
-Game architecture,
 Custom View, SurfaceView, Animation, Soundpool, Collision detection, Parallax background, Fullscreen, Fixed orientation, etc